Yass Landcare Community Nursery

 Growing plants for the Yass Community

-In 2019-2020, the Nursery grew over 4000 tubestock.
-These were distributed at cost to local landholders for major tree lane plantings and the Yass Paddock Tree Project.
+Since 2019 volunteers at the Yass Landcare Community Nursery have grown at least 4000 tubestock per year.
+These plants were distributed at cost to local landholders for tree lane plantings, paddock infill, gully erosion control, community environmental projects and as part of the Yass Paddock Tree Project.

-A popular contribution to the Yass community are the garden species we propagate from seeds and cuttings, including lavender, rosemary, correas, hop-bush and emu-bush.
+The Nursery is solely run by a small team of Yass Landcare volunteers.
+A popular contribution to the Yass community are the garden species we also propagate from seeds and cuttings.

-The establishment of the Nursery has been supported by funding from NSW Environmental Trust, FRRR, Yass Valley Council, Yass Soldiers Club, Bendigo Bank, the Yass Area of Landcare Groups and Transgrid.
+The establishment and ongoing operation of the Nursery has been supported with funding from NSW Environmental Trust, FRRR, Yass Valley Council, Yass Soldiers Club, Bendigo Bank, the Yass Area of Landcare Groups, Community grants from regional Windfarms and Transgrid community grants.

 For more information, or to order plants, please contact